kumahq/kuma/docs/madr/decisions/049-meshexternalservice-api.md

 ##### Hostname and VIP generation

 Currently, Kuma allocates a domain for an ExternalService based on the kuma.io/service label and the real destination domain.
 However, in MeshExternalService, we aim to discontinue this practice.
 Instead, we propose utilizing the HostGenerator for domain generation.
 To facilitate this change, we intend to introduce a new selector called meshExternalServiceSelector, enabling users to specify particular MeshExternalServices that necessitate custom domains.
 Only MeshOperator should create a HostGenerator policy and when a user needs a specific domain for a MeshExternalService, the user needs to reach out to the MeshOperator.
 HostGenerator can be created only on GlobalCP and later is synchronized to all zones.
-More about HostGenerator (MADR-046).
+More about HostGenerator in [MADR-046](https://github.com/kumahq/kuma/blob/master/docs/madr/decisions/046-meshservice-hostname-vips.md?plain=1#L58).

 ```yaml
 kind: HostnameGenerator